inbravo/aws-feature-set/README.md

 		- Restoring Backups/ Snapshots : restored version will be a new RDS instance with new end point
 		- You can check the instance size to restore
 		- You cannot restore to existing instance
-		- You can copy a snapshot to another region
 - RDS Encryption
 	- Encryption at rest is supported for MySQL, SQL Server, Oracle and PostgreSQL & MariaDB
 	- Managed by AWS KMS